Apple TV Plus is a streaming TV monster Netflix needn't fear

 (HBO's spending is sure to rise in 2019: John Stankey, the new head the unit that oversees the premium channel, said one of AT&T's plans as HBO's new parent company would be to boost the network's programming budget.)

-Even Amazon was expected to spend $5 billion in video content last year, according to JPMorgan's Dough Anmuth.
+Even Amazon was expected to spend $5 billion in video content last year, according to JPMorgan's Doug Anmuth.

+While celebrities lined up to sing Apple TV Plus's praises, we saw little footage from the individual projects aside from a sizzle reel at the end.
+For now, it's not enough to get people excited about the prospect of spending more money, despite the star power.

-One recurrent theme from the show was Apple's focus on privacy.
+One recurrent theme at the event was Apple's focus on privacy.
 The company noted that article recommendations from Apple News Plus would happen on device, so the company won't know what you like to read.

 Another perk for the News service: Advertisers won't track you.